Baltimore Memorial Stadium: Community reaction

 The CFL Stallions were ultimately forced out of town when Cleveland Browns owner Art Modell announced he was moving his team to Baltimore.
 Following protracted negotiations between Modell, the two cities and the NFL, it was decided that Modell would be allowed to take his players and organization to Baltimore as the Ravens, while leaving the Browns name and legacy for a replacement team that returned in 1999.
 The Ravens were tenants of the stadium until the end of the 1997 NFL regular season, when they moved to what is now M&T Bank Stadium.
 It was bid farewell in style by both the Orioles (in a field-encircling ceremony staged by many former Oriole players and hosted by Hall of Fame announcer Ernie Harwell, who began his announcing career here) and the Ravens (who had many former Colts assemble for a final play, run by Unitas.
 The play had Unitas hand the ball off to Lydell Mitchell, who then handed the ball to Lenny Moore in a reverse and Moore ran in for a touchdown).

 Through all of this, the official Redevelopment Task Force met off and on, deliberating on prospects for long-term use.
 The community remained quite sensitized about any inappropriate use of this center-of-the-neighborhood structure.
-When word leaked that the stadium was being considered for staging rock concerts, a group of neighbors organized the group "People Against Concerts at Memorial Stadum" (PACAMS).
+When word leaked that the stadium was being considered for staging rock concerts, a group of neighbors organized the group "People Against Concerts at Memorial Stadium" (PACAMS).
 As Baltimore was deciding to confirm or deny this story—with no immediate answer—a large public opposition developed.
 With the resulting outpouring of anger, the City publicly confirmed its decision not to lease the site for rock concerts.

 In resolving the rock concert problem, a new spirit of proactive advocacy was ignited in the community.
 In fact, there had been developing a division within established neighborhood groups about the best tactics in securing a good future for the stadium.
 Should the groups make further use of the direct action tactics of PACAMS, or use quiet lobbying by established groups?